Pneumatic Safety Components and Where to Apply Them

 Another safety function that’s often necessary is the ability to reduce the speed of the equipment.
 This is a vital safety function because it allows the operator to control the machine if something goes wrong.
 For example, if a piece of equipment is moving too fast and is in danger of hitting something, the operator can use a speed-reducing valve to slow it down.

 Two primary valves are used for this purpose: pressure-reducing valves and flow-control valves.

 - Pressure-reducing valves are used to reduce the air pressure that’s flowing into the system.
 This then reduces the speed of the equipment.

 - Flow-control valves are used to regulate the amount of air that’s flowing into the system.
 This also reduces the speed of the equipment, but it’s more precise than using a pressure-reducing valve.

 In some cases, both types of valves may be used to achieve the desired result.
 It’s also worth noting that some machines have built-in speed-reducing devices, such as a pulley system.

 Safety features are important for any machine, but they’re especially vital for pneumatic systems.
 This is because pneumatic systems are often used in hazardous environments and typically have moving parts.

 It’s important to choose the right safety features for your application and ensure that they’re properly installed.
 Taking these functionalities seriously can lead to a safer and more efficient working environment.

-If you have any questions about pneumatic safety or need help choosing the right safety components for your automated system, contact an expert at John Henry Foster.
+If you have any questions about pneumatic safety or need help choosing the right safety components for your automated system, contact an expert at JHFOSTER.
 We are a leading provider of reliable pneumatic actuators and our team would be happy to answer your inquiries.